Peter A Allard School of Law

 Professor

 Dr Benjamin Goold is a Professor at the Allard School of Law.
 He holds degrees in law and economics from the University of Tasmania, as well as a BCL and doctorate from the University of Oxford, where he studied as a Rhodes Scholar.
-His major research interests include privacy rights, the use of surveillance technologies by the police and intelligence communities, and the rhetoric and language of human rights.
+His major research interests include privacy rights, the use of surveillance technologies by the police and intelligence communities, and the governance of international borders.

 View Profile